 In grade six (that’s “sixth grade” to you Americans), a bunch of parent volunteers decided to put together a yearbook for us.
 It was adorable.
 We filled out surveys with answers that would later make us cringe and scrawled our twelve-year-old signatures with messages to our peers that would also later make us cringe.

 My chosen quote for my grade six year came from Pretty Woman: a movie my parents wouldn’t let me see because I was obviously too young.
 But I watched it anyway when my older siblings got ahold of a recorded VHS copy.
-Like Jessica Roberts, I told everyone in my grade six class to “Stay cool.”
+Like Julia Roberts, I told everyone in my grade six class to “Stay cool.”
 And they did, my darling readers.
 Every last one of them.

 When I was in grade nine, I had just endured the worst year of my public school existence.
 I was angsty, depressed, and emotionally exhausted.
 By the time yearbooks rolled out, I couldn’t pretend I was sad about the end of junior high.
 I couldn’t pretend to be perky and tell everyone to ‘stay cool.’
 Instead, for every yearbook I signed, I included nonsensical Dave Matthews Band lyrics above my signature.
 Like, really really weird ones.
 It was 1995 and I was clearly crying for help.